ericabxy/wadder/README.md

 --entry=N

-        Print all metadata for a single entry in the directory indexed by N.
+        Print all metadata for a single entry in the directory at index N.

 --find=string